History Intern Program

 The History Intern Program ("HIP") at the University of Nebraska at Omaha offers undergraduate and graduate students the opportunity to gain experience in a variety of fields in the historical profession.
 Student interns who major, minor, or earn a master's degree in history become deeply engaged in learning about the practical uses of history outside the classroom setting.
 They also learn how they can use their interests in history to become informed and civically engaged.
 During their work with Partnering Institutions, student interns develop connections with public audiences throughout the Greater Omaha community and Great Plains region.

 As a student, your educational experiences will overlap with many similarities.
 What stands out to employers is students who have work experience in the field of history by the time they graduate.
 This makes you more marketable in the historical profession, as you have already acquired specialized skills as well as transferable skills (such as communication/interpersonal skills, digital or online proficiency, and team work).
 Internships that are paid can also offer financial support to you throughout the semester and help alleviate financial responsibilities.

 A degree in history offers students with an endless list of career options.
 History is a unique field in that it allows students the freedom to define their professional ambitions.
 An internship in the broad field of history will connect you with new colleagues, supervisors, role models, and even potential employers.

 Students can hold positions that are paid or unpaid.
 Students who are working as paid interns are encouraged to register for internship credit, but they are not required to do so.
 Students who take positions as unpaid interns must enroll in course credit.
-Undergraduate students will register for HIST 4900: Research/Directed Readings.
+Undergraduate students will register for HIST900: Research/Directed Readings.
 Graduate students will register for HIST020: Graduate Internship.
 Before enrolling, contact Dr. Nelson, the HIP Coordinator.